mskian/express-random-blog/README.md

 > Build using Express.js and EJS

-its for Learing Purpose and Automations.
+its Just for Learing Purpose and Automation Blog Posts.

 ## LICENSE